Makonike/envoy-ldap-go/README.md

           base_dn: dc=example,dc=com
           attribute: cn
           # optional
-          # used in search mode
+          # be used in search mode
           bind_dn:
           bind_password:
-          # if filter be set, will run with search mode
+          # if the filter is set, the filter application will run in search mode.
           filter:
           cache_ttl: 0
           timeout: 60000